-San Francisco's compact, dense urban setting and diversity of activities along the waterfront impose many travel needs and demands on the city's transportation system-a system that also has complex connections with the Bay Area's regional highway, freight rail, and public transit network.
-The Port works closely with the City, transportation agencies, Port tenants, and stakeholders to support beneficial transportation investments and improvements to serve the Port and align with the City's Transit First, Better Streets, Vision Zero, transportation, and land use policies and its Climate Action Strategy to reduce greenhouse gas emissions.
+San Francisco's compact, dense urban setting and diversity of The waterfront's many activities along the waterfront impose greatmany travel needs and demands on San Francisco's the city's transportation system-a system that serves a compact, dense city and also has complex connections with the Bay Area's regional highway, freight rail, and public transit network.

+The Port works closely with the City and rRegional, transportation agencies, Port tenants, and stakeholders to support beneficial transportation investments and improvements thate serve the Port and align with the City's Transit First policy, Better Streets and Climate Action Plans, and Vision Zero policy, transportation, and land use policies and its Climate Action Strategy to reduce greenhouse gas emissions.